JaySlex/CryptSharp/README.md

 - **Secure Random Number Generation**: Generate cryptographically secure random numbers and byte arrays.

 ## Installation
-Simply include `CryptSharp.cs` in your C# project and start using the cryptographic functions.
+Simply include `CryptSharp.cs` in your C# project and start using the cryptographic functions or go in the release and import the dll.

 ## Usage